dirk/hivm/manual/instructions.md

 `call SUB RET`
 :  Invoke the subroutine at SUB.
 RET can be a register for return or $null for no return or ignoring return.

+`callsymbolic SYM RET`
+:  Invoke subroutine identified by the symbol (ID) in register SYM.

-`calldynamic SUB RET`
+`calladdress SUB RET`
-:  Invoke subroutine at address in SUB (register, not integer constant).
+:  Invoke subroutine at address in register SUB.

 `tailcall SUB`
 :  Same as `call` but does not grow the stack.
 Current subroutine's return will be the return from SUB.